 The streets and squares are named after the British royalty.
 George Street — 20 feet wider than the others (so a four-horse carriage could make a U-turn) — was the main drag.
 Between Queen and Princes Street, Thistle and Rose streets were named for the emblems of the two supposedly happily paired nations.

-Scotland's strikingly modern Parliament Building opened in 2004.
+Scotland's strikingly modern parliament building opened in 2004.
 The Catalan architect Enric Miralles mixed bold windows, wild angles, and organic themes into a startling complex that would, as he envisioned, "surge from out of the rock and into the city."

 A short hike from the parliament building up Salisbury Crag leads to Arthur's Seat.
-This pint-sized volcanic mountain breaking through the city-scape is a breath-taking — literally — way to cap our visit.
+This pint-sized volcanic mountain breaking through the cityscape is a breathtaking — literally — way to cap our visit.
 From its summit, we can survey and remember all we've discovered in this vibrant town.

 I hope you've enjoyed our look at welcoming and dynamic Edinburgh — a city with a great story and a knack for telling it.
 Thanks for joining us.
 I'm Rick Steves.
-Until next time, keep on traveling.
+Until next time, keep on travelin'.